mustafalada36/Website-Using-HTML-CSS-/README.md

 3) Media Queries to manage the response.

 Some part are missing in this webpage hopefully these are completed after.
-This webpage is bug free and error free
+This webpage is bug free and error free almost from my side

 INFO:
-Forks and Knives Pizza Restaurant
+Forks and Knives Pizza Restaurant Website

-BY:Muhammad Mustafa
+BY:Muhammad Mustafa (W)